 Using a qualitative approach allowed a depth of exploration of this complex and potentially sensitive topic which would not have been readily accessible through quantitative approaches.
 Our multi-professional research team involving clinicians, clinical academics and a non-clinician with experience in empirical bioethics, sociology, and qualitative research, provided a range of perspectives and experiences through which data could be interpreted.

-A variety of strategies were employed to provide rigor to the analysis.
+A variety of strategies were employed to provide rigour to the analysis of the collected data.
 Participants were recruited from different CCGs, and in some instances more than one from the same CCG, allowing validation of some findings (e.g. whether training had been provided).
 Additional triangulation was undertaken through member checking, with preliminary study findings presented at national and international conferences, attended by commissioners.
 The diversity of participants and CCGs included in the study offered a range of perspectives and potential for findings to be generalised to other CCGs.
 Furthermore, having participants from eleven CCGs meant data encompassed those covering different geographical areas and populations, and CCGs with varying financial circumstances.

 This study may have been subject to selection bias, as those agreeing to participate may have been more likely to have an interest in ethics.
 Moreover, both moral unease and self-reported ethics learning needs depend on the moral perception and subjective insight of participants.
 Whilst the study identified some ethical issues faced by commissioners, there are likely to be many additional ethical dilemmas commissioners face, or learning needs which could be addressed, which were not identified by participants.
 As acknowledged by some participants, some difficulties identified as “ethical” dilemmas, may in fact have arisen from non-ethical issues such as financial, political or organisational constraints.